Indian Economy

 - 17 Dec 2018

-- The Union Cabinet recently approved the agriculture export policy.
+The Union Cabinet approved the agriculture export policy in 2018.

-- Policy looks to provide impetus to agricultural exports, it is aimed at doubling the agricultural exports and integrating Indian farmers and agricultural products with the global value chains
+- The policy looks to provide impetus to agricultural exports, it is aimed at doubling the agricultural exports and integrating Indian farmers and agricultural products with the global value chains

 - It envisions making India global power in agriculture and raising farmers’ income through various policy instruments.

-- To diversify export basket, destinations and boost high value and value added agricultural exports including focus on perishables.
+- To diversify export baskets, destinations and boost high value and value-added agricultural exports including focus on perishables.

-- It looks to promote novel, indigenous, organic, ethnic, traditional and non-traditional Agri products exports.
+- It looks to promote novel, indigenous, organic, ethnic, traditional and non-traditional Agri product exports.

-- To provide an institutional mechanism for pursuing market access, tackling barriers and deal with sanitary and phytosanitary issues.
+- To provide an institutional mechanism for pursuing market access, tackling barriers and dealing with sanitary and phytosanitary issues.

 - With the establishment of the World Trade Organization on 1 January 1995, an agreement on the Application of Sanitary and Phytosanitary Measures (the "SPS Agreement") entered into force.